burstein-lab/famus/README.md

 - --config - path to configuration file.
 - --n-processes - number of cpu cores to use.
 - --device - cpu/cuda
 - --models - space-separated list of model names to use.
+Note that models must be explicitly chosen via the command line argument or config file, otherwise no classification will be performed.
 - --models-dir - directory where the models are installed.
 - --model-type - comprehensive/light - type of model to use (light may be slightly less accurate but significantly faster).
 - --load-sdf-from-pickle - loads training data from pickle instead of json.
 Only usable on downloaded / trained models after running `famus-convert-sdf` for conda users or `python -m famus.cli.convert_sdf` for source code users.